 The best way to learn to draw the anatomy of the human body is by first gathering the right reference material.
-Specially anatomy drawing reference books.
+Especially anatomy drawing reference books.

 In fact, when learning to draw anything, I highly recommend you gather as many reference photos as possible.